 Following Rio 2016, Wei was selected as China’s new captain and led his nation to win the 2017 Asian Championships for the fifth time.

-In addition to his competency in defence, Wei is also an asset in attack, which he evinced through his close dribbling and powerful shots towards goal at the continental event.
+In addition to his competency in defence, Wei is also an asset in attack, which he showed through his close dribbling and powerful shots towards goal at the continental event.
 He scored a total of five goals to claim the Top Goal Scorer award.